Max Kepler Player Props: Twins vs. Mariners

 Max Kepler At The Plate

-- Kepler has reached base via a hit in 36 games this season (of 71 played), and had multiple hits in 16 of those games.
+- Kepler has reached base via a hit in 37 games this year (of 72 played), and had multiple hits in 17 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.